COVID-19 Vaccine FAQ

 How Many Doses Of COVID-19 Vaccine Will I Need?

 - Nearly all COVID-19 vaccines in the U.S. require two doses.
 The first shot starts building protection, but a second dose is needed to get the best protection the vaccine can offer.
-After you get both doses of COVID-19 vaccine, it takes your body about 2 weeks to build immunity.
-It is possible you could catch COVID-19 disease before your body has built immunity from the vaccine.
+After you get both doses of the COVID-19 vaccine, it takes your body about 2 weeks to build immunity.
+It is possible you could catch the COVID-19 disease before your body has built immunity from the vaccine.
+Once this series of vaccinations has been completed, it is highly recommended to get the newest Omicron Bivalent Boosters available, regardless of the number of boosters you have already received.
+Please contact the pharmacy for any questions.

 How Effective Are COVID-19 Vaccines?